 A partnership between Ste.
 Michelle Wine Estates and Marchesi Antinori proudly accepts the stewardship of Stag’s Leap Wine Cellars and its legacy.

-The 1973 S.L.V.
+The iconic 1973 S.L.V.
 Cabernet Sauvignon is named one of the Smithsonian's "Objects that Made America".